-Dan North discusses an example of rearchitecting an application without rewriting it from scratch, and explains general strategies for a holistic rearchitecture such as changing the team culture, removing obsolete technologies, allowing mistakes to be made (and learned from), transitional architectures, introducing bounded contexts, refactoring and emergent simplicity, and rotating through roles.
+Dan North discusses an example of rearchitecting an application without rewriting it from scratch, and explains general strategies for a holistic rearchitecture.

-Eoin Woods explains how Barclays Global Investors (BGI) designed Apex, a new porfolio management system, to meet the challenges it faces and why BGI chose to combine mainstream, boutique and open source Java technologies, including Oracle, WebLogic, Spring, Swing, JIDE, Flux, CPLEX, MVEL and XStream, to create an architecture with some interesting variations on the standard J2EE form.
+Eoin Woods explains how Barclays Global Investors (BGI) designed Apex to meet the challenges it faces and the Java technologies which were chosen for an architecture with variations on standard J2EE.

-Brian Oliver explains a number of data grid design patters: Command, Functor, Store and Forward Messaging, and Push Replication.
-He also mentions some traditional patterns used so far and Coherence Incubator, a repository for design patterns reference implementations.
+Brian Oliver explains a number of data grid design patters: Command, Functor, Messaging, and Push Replication.
+He also mentions some traditional patterns used so far and Coherence Incubator.

-Agile and distributed development seem to be at odds with each other.
-One is about close communication and short feedback loops, the other is about being effective with people in a different location.
 This talk discusses a number of patterns common for setting up Agile Distributed Development and will show the results that can be achieved once you get into a good Fully Distributed Scrum.

 Sadek Drobi shows how he applied functional programming principles, like recursion, functions, monads, to a real-life project which needed to meet certain performance requirements.